WWBX: Awards

 Mix 104.1 (and the previous Mix 98.5) is one of the most honored radio stations in the country, and has earned more major radio awards than any other hot AC station in history.
 The station was named "Hot AC Station of The Year" 9 times from 1997 through 2009.
 Former program director Greg Strassell was named "Hot AC Program Director of The Year" nine times.
 Long time music director Mike Mullaney earned "Hot AC Music Director Of The Year" five times.
 In 2010, morning team Karson & Kennedy were named "Hot AC Morning Show of The Year" of 2009 by FMQB magazine.

 HD radio subchannels

 WWBX-HD1

 WWBX-HD1 simulcasts the analog signal of WWBX as Mix 104.1.

 WWBX-HD2

 Active rock accounts for all regular programming on the HD2 digital subchannel.
 Branded as "WAAF", WWBX-HD2 also simulcasts over the HD2 digital subchannel of WEEI-FM and is available online via Audacy; both subchannels previously simulcast the analog signal of WAAF (107.3 FM) until that station was divested to the Educational Media Foundation on February 22, 2020.

 WWBX-HD3

-WWBX-HD3 formerly aired "Tomorrow's Hits Today," a CHR format that focused on the very latest hits prior to their ascension to the top of the charts.
+WWBX-HD3 formerly aired "Tomorrow's Hits Today", a contemporary hit radio format that focused on the very latest hits prior to their ascension to the top of the charts.
 The HD3 subchannel has since been turned off.